frodebjerke/vizlog/README.md

-logviz - a log data visualisation tool.
+logviz - a visualisation tool for time series data.
 =====

 Running the application